• Fall Recipes

 Jump to:

-• Flavourful: the basil, garlic and pumpkin seeds give such a hit of flavour.
+• Flavorful: the basil, garlic and pumpkin seeds give such a hit of flavor.

 • Dairy-free pesto: it doesn't include cheese making this a vegan pesto.